Pride parade: Africa

-Madagascar

 Malawi

-On 26 June 2021, a community of the LGBT community in Malawi held its first Pride Parade.
-The parade was held in the country's capital city, Lilongwe.
+On 26 June 2021, the LGBT community in Malawi held its first Pride Parade.
+The parade was held in the country's capital city, Lilongwe, despite its anti-LGBTQ laws.

 Mauritius

 As of June 2006, the Rainbow Parade Mauritius is held every June in Mauritius in the town of Rose Hill.
 It is organized by the Collective Arc-En-Ciel, a local non-governmental LGBTI rights group, along with some other local non-governmental groups.

 South Africa

 The first South African pride parade was held towards the end of the apartheid era in Johannesburg on October 13, 1990, the first such event on the African continent.
 Section Nine of the country's 1996 constitution provides for equality and freedom from discrimination on the grounds of sexual orientation among other factors.
 The Joburg Pride organizing body disbanded in 2013 due to internal conflict about whether the event should continue to be used for political advocacy.
 A new committee was formed in May 2013 to organize a "People's Pride", which was "envisioned as an inclusive and explicitly political movement for social justice".
 Other pride parades held in the Johannesburg area include Soweto Pride which takes place annually in Meadowlands, Soweto, and Ekurhuleni Pride which takes place annually in KwaThema, a township on the East Rand.
 Pride parades held in other South African cities include the Cape Town Pride parade and Khumbu Lani Pride in Cape Town, Durban Pride in Durban, and Nelson Mandela Bay Pride in Port Elizabeth.
 Limpopo Pride is held in Polokwane, Limpopo.